Notre Dame vs. USC NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Notre Dame and its opponents have combined to score more than 58 points in three of six games this season.
+- Notre Dame and its opponents have combined to put up more than 59 points in three of six games this season.

+- USC and its opponents have combined to score more than 59 points in four of six games this season.

+- Saturday's over/under is 4.2 points lower than the two team's combined 63.2 points per game average.

-- Fighting Irish games have an average total of 51.8 points this season, 6.2 fewer than Saturday's over/under.
+- The Fighting Irish and their opponents score an average of 51.8 points per game, 7.2 fewer than Saturday's total.

-- The 58 total in this game is 1.1 points above the 56.9 average total in Trojans games this season.
+- In 2021, games involving the Trojans have averaged a total of 56.9 points, 2.1 fewer than this game's set over/under.

 Notre Dame Stats and Trends